David Hockney: Public life

-Like his father, Hockney was a conscientious objector, and worked as a medical orderly in hospitals during his National Service, 1957–1959.

-Hockney was a founder of the Museum of Contemporary Art, Los Angeles, in 1979.
-He serves on the advisory board of the political magazine Standpoint, and contributed original sketches for its launch edition, in June 2008, as well as agreeing to allow Standpoint to publish his previous views and pictures over the years.
+Like his father, Hockney was a conscientious objector and worked as a medical orderly in hospitals during his National Service, 1957–1959.
+David Hockney was a founder of the Museum of Contemporary Art, Los Angeles, in 1979.
+He was on the advisory board of the political magazine Standpoint; he contributed original sketches for its launch edition in June 2008, as well as agreeing to allow Standpoint to publish his previous views and pictures over the years.

-He is a staunch pro-tobacco campaigner and was invited to guest-edit BBC Radio's Today programme on 29 December 2009 in which he aired his views on the subject.
+He is a staunch pro-tobacco campaigner.
+In 2005 he fought to stop the ban on smoking in pubs and restaurants.
+At the Labour Party conference he held up a card saying "DEATH awaits you all even if you do not smoke".
+He was invited to guest-edit BBC Radio's Today programme on 29 December 2009 in which he aired his views on the subject.
 In 2013 he wrote a foreword and provided illustrations for a book by John Staddon, Unlucky Strike.

 In October 2010, he and a hundred other artists signed an open letter to the Secretary of State for Culture, Media and Sport, Jeremy Hunt, protesting against cutbacks in the arts.